AliyevRufat/GPP_AI_Research_Implementation_GeneticAI/README.md

 ![Problem3Solved](https://user-images.githubusercontent.com/76409612/103141239-17303f80-46f2-11eb-8f4b-956256a3d1fe.gif)

 ##### **6th part** :
-**Making fun levels :**
+**Making fun level :**

-Now that the whole genetic algorithm AI is working, I added some levels and challenged the AI.
-I have always been a fan of  a game called ‘The hardest game ever’ , so I made some classic levels inspired by this game for fun.
+Now that the whole genetic algorithm AI is working, I added a levelsand challenged the AI.
+I have always been a fan of a game called ‘The hardest game ever’ , so I made a classic level inspired by this game for fun.
+You can see the level at the start of this ReadME.

 ## RESULT